Quantitative Bridge Inspection Ratings using Autonomous Robotic Systems (Im-2)

 Overall Objectives.
 This project aims to develop new fusion strategies of data collected from multiple NDE devices for improved POD based on further understanding and modeling of damage detection mechanisms, and to develop algorithms for the derivation of bridge ratings from identified damage and visual inspection findings.

-Scope of Work in Year 1.
-The focus of the first year will be to: (1) Develop a framework of quantitative bridge inspection using relevant data from the literature and those derived from NDE devices, (2) Identify potential NDE devices for different bridge elements, (3) Characterize POD and its improvement through data fusion.
+Scope of Work in Year 1: (1) Develop a framework of quantitative bridge inspection using relevant data from the literature and those derived from NDE devices, (2) Identify potential NDE devices for different bridge elements, (3) Characterize POD and its improvement through data fusion.

 Describe Implementation of Research Outcomes: